 Completed the Stage 3 addition to the Main Plant.

-Released concentration meters for nitrogen oxide in flue gas.
+Released continuous analyzers for nitrogen oxides in flue gas (NX-21, NX-22).

 KEM was registered as a measuring instruments manufacturing business based on the Japanese Measurement Act.

-Made rapid progress regarding concentration meters for hydrogen chloride in flue gas.
+Made rapid progress regarding continuous analyzer for hydrogen chloride in flue gas.

-In 1974, KEM was the first company in Japan to develop a concentration meter for hydrogen chloride in flue gas (HL-26), for continuous measurements of hydrogen chloride in flue gas released from waste incineration facilities.
+In 1974, KEM was the first company in Japan to develop the analyzer HL-26 for continuous analysis of hydrogen chloride in flue gas released from waste incineration facilities.
 At the time, hydrogen chloride concentrations were analyzed manually.
 However, the process was so difficult that measurement results tended to differ even between specialists, and everyone believed that automatic analysis was impossible.
-For this continuous measuring instrument, KEM adopted a proprietary patented twin ion electrode method.
+For this continuous analyzer, KEM adopted a proprietary patented twin ion electrode method.
 It was an immediate commercial success due to its outstanding performance, which enabled long-term stable measurements.
 In addition to technological superiority, KEM quickly deployed a sales structure that proactively cultivated relationships with private plant manufacturers rather than relying on the conventional demand from government administration offices.
 As a result, KEM became a top manufacturer with this product, capturing approximately 90 % of the market share.

 President Nagahiko Kishimoto received an award from the Japanese Minister of International Trade and Industry for meritorious deeds related to measurement.